himty/eecs106a-final-project/src/path_planning/README.md

 - `openrave0.9.py --database inversekinematics --robot=arm_bot_wrapper.xml --iktype=translationzaxisangle4d --iktests=1000`- Create an IKFast solution.
 The XML wrapper is a workaround from https://answers.ros.org/question/263925/generating-an-ikfast-solution-for-4-dof-arm/ and the type of solution translationzaxisangle4d, which is picked from here http://openrave.org/docs/latest_stable/openravepy/ikfast/#ik-types .
 The file appears in \~/.openrave.
 I put this output into path_planning/urdf

 - `rosrun moveit_kinematics create_ikfast_moveit_plugin.py arm_bot arm arm_bot_arm_kinematics `pwd`/kinematics.c7db6c67e555d156ee590ef3d3726851/ikfast0x10000049.TranslationZAxisAngle4D.0_1_2_3.cpp` - where the kinematics.c7db.. stuff is the output of the openrave command that was originally created in \~/.openrave.
-TO create the ikfast moveit plugin package for use by the semantic robot description (set up with setup_assistant above)
+To create the ikfast moveit plugin package arm_bot_arm_kinematics for use by the semantic robot description (set up with setup_assistant above)

 - `roslaunch arm_bot_moveit_config demo.launch`- Visualize the ikfast planner in RViz